TorqueMech Beta

 1.0 to 2.5 hours

-Straightforward jobs go quickly, but rusted rotors, seized hardware, or electronic parking brake procedures can add labor time.
+Straightforward jobs go quickly, but rusted rotors, seized caliper bracket bolts, stuck slide pins, or electronic parking brake procedures can add labor time.

 Parts Cost